F{\AE}RDXEL: An Expert System for Danish Traffic Law

-\CoolToolName{} is based on classic principles from logic programming.
-Its knowledge base is written in an enriched version of Datalog, and it uses SLD-resolution as its inference system.
-Every fact and rule in \CoolToolName's knowledge base comes with a schematic translation into natural language.
-The SLD-refutations created by \CoolToolName{} when trying to answer specific questions can then be used to provide a tree-like structure of possible explanations for each answer, and \CoolToolName{} provides an interface for navigating through these explanations in a user-friendly way using the provided translations.
-Thus, users can examine \CoolToolName{}'s arguments and conclusions without needing to understand its internal language -- although this knowledge is required to enter new information to \CoolToolName, e.g. to edit facts about a specific case.
+\paragraph{This work.} We present \CoolToolName, an expert system designed to assist legal experts working with cases regarding possible violations of Danish traffic law.
+Specifically, \CoolToolName{} looks for arguments supporting that a defendant has broken specific paragraphs of the Danish traffic law, both taking into account the law itself and similar cases that may be relevant.
+The goal of \CoolToolName{} is not to make any decisions, but rather to provide meaningful and extensive input to those agents who will actually make the decisions -- in the same way that a legal aid would. \CoolToolName{} is based on classic principles from logic programming.
+Its knowledge base is manually written in an enriched version of Datalog, and it uses SLD-resolution as its inference system.
+Every fact and rule in \CoolToolName's knowledge base comes with a schematic translation into natural language. \CoolToolName{} answers questions by creating SLD-refutations, which are used to build a tree-like structure of possible explanations for each answer. \CoolToolName{} also provides an interface for navigating through these explanations in a user-friendly way using the provided translations.
+Thus, users can examine \CoolToolName{}'s arguments and conclusions without understanding its internal language -- this knowledge is only required to enter new information to \CoolToolName, e.g., to edit facts about a specific case.

 \CoolToolName{} was developed as a first step in an interdisciplinary collaboration to understand the potential usage of expert systems in the legal domain, at a time when data-driven AI (and especially generative AI) is opening up new possibilities.
 Ultimately, our goal is to develop systems that can interact fully in natural language, and reason over a variety of domains.
-We chose to focus initially on traffic law because this is a simple domain, with very clear-cut rules, making the logic formulation technically simpler -- and allowing us to focus quicker on understanding how best to design an interface.
+We chose to focus initially on traffic law because it is a simple domain, with clear-cut rules, making the logic formulation technically simpler -- and allowing us to focus quicker on understanding how best to create and provide explanations.